| Prep Time: 10 mins

 Cook curry stew for 20 mins, stirring occasionally.
 Fill a ladle with roux and dip into the broth to dissolve.
 Repeat until all roux is dissolved, adding Worcestershire sauce last, stirring to thoroughly mix.
 Serve in bowls over steamed white rice.

-To make a vegan beefless stew, simply substitute in portobello mushrooms for the beef, avocado or coconut oil for the butter, and add more of your favorite veggies/legumes (chickpeas, butternut squash, eggplant, lentils).
-You can also make a homemade vegan Worcestershire sauce.
+For our plant-based eaters, try our delicious and hearty Japanese Root Vegetable Curry.
+Or make this Curry recipe beef-less and vegan as follows: substitute in portobello mushrooms for the beef, avocado or coconut oil for the butter, and add more of your favorite veggies/legumes (chickpeas, butternut squash, eggplant, lentils).
+You can also make a homemade vegan Worcestershire sauce or omit it.

 Don’t forget to leave comments and feedback on your meals and experiments in the comments for others to read.